jaredfaris/ootrain/combine/01_slide.md

 * Service: provides business logic functionality to entities, often with the help of other services, helpers, and/or data services
 * Extentions: provides extention methods to some type(s) of objects - i.e. StringExtentions

-!SLIDE bullets
+!SLIDE small smbullets
 # Class Types #

 * Controller: only used in the MVC framework, avoid uses elsewhere
 * Provider: factory classes
-* entities, who should not contain any real business logic, just property bags, do not need a descriptor
+* Entities: should not contain any real business logic (just property bags) and do not need a descriptor

-!SLIDE bullets
+!SLIDE small smbullets
 # State #
-* Only entities should contain state
+* Only entities should contain state.
 * Services, DataServices, etc are stateless, they might ask for state but do not retain it
+* If you find yourself setting public properties on classes a lot something is wrong.

-!SLIDE bullets
+!SLIDE small smbullets
 # Interfaces #
+* Interfaces are contracts.

-* Interfaces are contracts, we assume using them that we are working with black boxes
+* We assume when we use them that we are working with black boxes.
-* examples of this behavior
+* We shouldn't care what they do internally.
+That's their concern.
+* If we have an IGeoMapProvider the caller shouldn't care if it uses the GoogleMapProvider or the MapQuestProvider.